Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 ```
 within R

-To read the radar images you need the "rgdal" package which is tricky to install under ubuntu.
+In our case, to read the radar images you need the "rgdal" package which is tricky to install under ubuntu.
 Here is a way that worked:
 ```
 sudo apt-get install aptitude      # install aptitude as an alternative to apt-get sudo aptitude install libgdal-dev  # install the package (you will be asked